 — I Corinthians 2:9

-The newly released butterfly will spend the next, four hours pumping fluid into its wings, from its very large belly
+The newly released butterfly will spend the next four hours pumping fluid into its wings, from its huge belly.

 — John 7:38,39

-The butterfly is being made, finally, fit for flight by this process that will straighten, flatten, and harden its wings in preparation for its heavenly journey
+The butterfly is being made fit for flight by this process that will straighten, flatten, and harden its wings in preparation for its heavenly journey.

 He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee